Liam Sutcliffe

-Liam Sutcliffe (born 25 November 1994) is an English professional rugby league footballer who plays in a variety of positions for the Huddersfield Giants in the Super league.
+Liam Sutcliffe (born 25 November 1994) is an English professional rugby league footballer who plays in a variety of positions for the Midlands Hurricanes in the RFL Championship.

-He has previously played for Hull FC and Leeds Rhinos in the Super League and England and the England Knights at international level.
+He has previously played for Leeds Rhinos, Hull FC and Huddersfield Giants in the Super League and England and the England Knights at international level.

 Sutcliffe has spent time on loan from Leeds at the Bradford Bulls in the Super League, and Featherstone Rovers in the Championship.

 Background

 Sutcliffe was born in Wakefield, West Yorkshire, England.

-He is not related to fellow Rhino Alex Sutcliffe.